post-quantum/nistpqc-public/crypto/ledakem256n2/NIST_PQC_README.md

 - Flattened directory structure, no `bin`, `include` or `library` directories
 - Removed `Makefile`
-- Used `sha3.c|h` from Round 1 to avoid external lib dependency.
+- Used `sha3.c|h` from Round 1 to avoid external lib dependency
+- Replace LEDA with LEDAKEM256 in `api.h`